gvwilson/thirdbit/src/fiction/in-heck/index.md

-Crouching behind a stand of larch trees a few moments later, Gumption could smell the dry earth under his feet, the soap that Mama Roo used on her children, and the sweat in his armpits.
+Crouching behind a stand of larch trees a few moments later, Gumption could smell the dry earth under his feet, the pine soap that the Roo family used, and the sweat in his armpits.
 Beside him,
 Maddy put an arm around her sister's shoulders and squeezed.

 "Here they come,"
+Gumption said,
-Gumption said as half a dozen dark dots in a vee zoomed closer.
+his heart pounding as half a dozen dark dots in a vee zoomed closer.

 The helibots' rotors whined and then shrieked as they dove at the camp.
 White sparks danced across their bellies.